MousumiAria/Music-Recommendation-System/README.md

 # Data Visualizing:
-* In this part first analized the data by obserbing relation between the features of songs. like songs by genre, year, artist, popularity.
+* In this part first analized the data by obserbing relation between the features of songs, like songs by genre, year, artist, popularity.
 * In next step visualized above observation of datas.

 # Data Vectorization:

-* To vectorization, selected ipmortant features and used cosile similarity to create a score or vector for each  song.
+* To vectorization, selected ipmortant features and used cosine similarity to create a score or vector for each  song.
 * Compared the score factor of all songs with the user given song, the app return top 10 most similar songs to user.